-Before the Annual Conference, student participants will be asked to participate and engage in a number of virtual conversations that will bring the group together and smartly prepare them for their face-to-face time in while in Baltimore.
-Mentors should be mindful of these student obligations and help ensure that his student participant contributes in a timely and meaningful manner.
-Before the Conference during the months of March – May, Mentors will also be asked to participate in three online discussions focused on student mentorship, global citizenship and relational teaching.
-Preparing for and participating in these discussions should take approximately 1.5 hrs. per month.
-These pre-conference discussions will be continued in three distinct Mentor sessions during the conference.
+Before the IBSC Student Forum, students engage in several virtual conversations that unite the group and prepare the boys for their face-to-face time in Baltimore.
+The mentor ensures the student fulfills his obligations and contributes in a timely and meaningful manner.
+Prior to the forum in March through May, mentors join three online discussions focused on student mentorship, global citizenship, and relational teaching.
+Preparing for and participating in these discussions should take only about 1.5 hours per month.
+Mentors continue these pre-conference discussions in three distinct mentor sessions in Baltimore.

-During the Annual Conference, the Mentor’s primary responsibility is to the IBSC Student Forum.
-Mentors will stay on the campus of Towson University and help support IBSC and Boys’ Latin School staff by assisting in supervising and chaperoning the student participants.
-Additionally, Mentors will be asked to remain on site to support the curriculum of the Student Forum as well as to chaperone one off site trip.
-Mentors will be expected to check in with their student participants each evening to revisit the day’s activities.
-Details of specific supervision duties will be discussed and determined closer to the Conference dates.
+On-site in Baltimore, mentors stay with the students on the campus of Towson University and support IBSC and host school staff in supervising and chaperoning the students.
+Additionally, mentors support the curriculum of the IBSC Student Forum and chaperone one off-site trip.
+Mentors check in with their students each evening to revisit the day’s activities.
+We'll share more details on supervision duties closer to the forum dates.